Walmgate: History

-In the 1840s, many immigrants from Ireland moved to Walmgate, and by the end of the decade, it and the surrounding streets and alleys housed half of the population of the whole city.
-Overcrowding and poverty were rife.
-St George's Catholic church was built a short distance from the road.
-The street also became known for its pubs, peaking in 1901 with 20 on the street.
-There was also some industry: the Victoria Iron Foundry and Walker Foundry (who made the York Minster Lamp Standard around 1860), Caroline Place linen mill, and a brewery.
+In the 1840s many immigrants from Ireland settled in Walmgate, and by the end of the decade the street and its surrounding alleys housed half of the city's population.
+Overcrowding and poverty were widespread.
+St George's Catholic Church was built a short distance away.
+The street also became known for its pubs, peaking in 1901 with twenty.
+Industry was present too, including the Victoria Iron Foundry, Walker Foundry (which made the York Minster Lamp Standard around 1860), Caroline Place linen mill, and a brewery.

-Many buildings on the street were demolished as part of slum clearance schemes in the 20th century, and since 1950, some council flats have been built.
-Nikolaus Pevsner described the street as "depressing" in 1972, but by 1995, David Neave described it as "improved... most of the waste spaces have been filled, but there is still much to be done".
-It is currently lined with a mix of independent shops, pubs and restaurants, offices and housing.
+Many buildings were demolished during 20th-century slum clearance schemes, and from 1950 some council flats were built.
+Nikolaus Pevsner described the street as "depressing" in 1972, but by 1995 David Neave noted that it had "improved... most of the waste spaces have been filled, but there is still much to be done".
+Today it is lined with a mix of independent shops, pubs and restaurants, offices and housing.